beckym223/manual_work/E6_long_edited.md

 ducing inequalities of outcome and oppor- tunity, though that is how people usually think of it.
 It was, and is-up to a point-a
-IIn 1976, government gross capital formation, in- cluding investment in human capital, was estimated to be just a trifle larger, 2 percent, than conventional gross private domestic investment (see Robert Eisner).
-2Compare Simon Kuznets.

 ### ---Economics-1981-0-05.txt---